gottacatchenall/ms_dispersal_diffusion_approximation/manuscript.md

 ## Landscape connectivity model

-Spatial graphs have long been used to model a system of habitat patches in a landscape [@Dale2010GraSpa; @Minor2008GraFra; @Urban2001LanCon].
+Spatial graphs have long been used to model a system of habitat patches (nodes) connected by dispersal (edges, which combined form a landscape [@Dale2010GraSpa;
+@Minor2008GraFra; @Urban2001LanCon].

+// have to define connectivity

-Here, we use a model of a landscape, represented as a set of locations $L$ in a spatial graph $G$, where the edges represent dispersal between populations.
-To describe how the edges of this network describe dispersal, we choose to model landscape connectivity as a combination of two different factors: the probability than any individual migrates during its lifetime, $m$, and the conditional distribution over spatial nodes of where an individual goes ($j \in L$), given both that it migrates $m$ and where it started ($i \in L$), which we call the dispersal potential and denote
+To describe how the edges of this spatial graph describe dispersal,

+we model landscape connectivity as a combination of two different factors: the probability than any individual migrates during its lifetime, $m$, and the conditional distribution over spatial nodes of where an individual goes ($j \in L$), given both that it migrates $m$ and where it started ($i \in L$), which we call the dispersal potential and denote

 $$\Phi_{ij} =  P(i \to j | m)$$